MozillaFoundation/foundation.mozilla.org/README.md

 ## Contributing

-We love contributors, but the team maintaining this project isn't structured to significantly support new ones.
-If there's an unassigned issue that catches your eye, you're free to open a PR for it if you have enough details.
-(Or if you need to ask a clarifying question if you know the general approach you want to take but need an implementation decision.)
-However, we don't have the capacity to walk you through the process of spinning up the project or opening a PR.
+We love contributors, but the team maintaining this project is small and not structured to significantly support new and inexperienced ones.
+If there's an unassigned issue that catches your eye, you're free to open a PR for it but keep in mind our support will be limited.
+We don't have the capacity to walk you through the process of spinning up the project, opening a PR or describing what the solution to the issue could be.